 Even the teams who get their university commercials in production have resources that they dedicate to advertising and creating content.
-This includes March Madness marketing.
 The athletics creative teams send their content online primarily on social media platforms like Facebook, Instagram, TikTok, and Twitter.

 Facebook generally deals with middle- and older-aged adults, while Instagram and TikTok are geared toward younger demographics.
 Twitter is a nice medium that can hit dedicated sports fans and those connected to the university.